Iran says it resumes 20% enrichment at Fordow amid growing tensions with U.S. | Headlines

 In Brussels, an European Union Commission spokesperson said that the "move, if confirmed, would constitute a considerable departure from Iran's commitments".
 "All participants are interested in keeping deal alive.
 The deal will be kept alive as long as all participants keep their commitments.“

-In a statement in Jerusalem, Netanyahu said Iran's enrichment decision could be explained only as a bid to "continue to carry out its intention to develop a military nuclear programme".
-He added: "Israel will not allow Iran to produce nuclear weapons."
-(Additional reporting by Jeffrey Heller in Jerusalem and Marine Strauss in Brussels, Writing by Parisa Hafezi; Editing by Alison Williams, William Maclean)
+U.S. intelligence agencies and the IAEA believe Iran had a secret, coordinated nuclear weapons programme that it halted in 2003.
+Iran denies ever having had one.
+In Jerusalem, Netanyahu said Iran's enrichment decision could be explained only as a bid to "continue to carry out its intention to develop a military nuclear programme".

+"Israel will not allow Iran to produce nuclear weapons," he added in a statement.
+(Additional reporting by Jeffrey Heller in Jerusalem, Michael Shields in Vienna and Marine Strauss in Brussels, Writing by Parisa Hafezi; Editing by Alison Williams, William Maclean)

 ALSO READ